saturnin55/ChipnDaleAutoSplitter/README.md

 - Sometimes,the autosplitter will double split at the Spaceship.
 I haven't figured out how to fix that yet.
 It doesn't happen often, but when it happen, undo the last split.
 - Probably doesn't work well in 2-player mode
+- Sometimes the timer will start automatically when the demo starts.
+To fix, just manually start the timer and then hit alt-r to reset the console

 ## Contact